mark-azores/OES/README.md

-this is the modified version of oes just for the evaluation of lsei
+this is the modified version of oes for lsei